bazelbuild/rules_apple/doc/rules-tvos.md

 ```

 Builds and bundles a tvOS Unit `.xctest` test bundle.
 Runs the tests using the
 provided test runner when invoked with `bazel test`.
+When using Tulsi to run
+tests built with this target, `runner` will not be used since Xcode is the test
+runner in that case.

+Note: tvOS unit tests are not currently supported in the default test runner.

 `tvos_unit_test` targets can work in two modes: as app or library tests.
 If the
 `test_host` attribute is set to an `tvos_application` target, the tests will run